Lambda-fr/Steam-achievements-alert-discord-bot/README.md

 ### 6. Configuration and Management Commands

 *   `/add_player`: Adds a player to track.
 You need to provide the Steam ID for each player you want to track.
+For the bot to function correctly, players must set their basic and game details to "Public" on Steam at [https://steamcommunity.com/id/superlambda/edit/settings](https://steamcommunity.com/id/superlambda/edit/settings).
+Additionally, ensure the "Always keep my total playtime private even if users can see my game details" option is unchecked.
 *   `/remove_player`: Removes a tracked player.
 *   `/add_game`: Registers a game.
 Needed to list achievements, display progress, and history of a specific game.
 *   `/remove_game`: Removes a registered game.